 OLG students in 3rd through 7th grade elect one boy and one girl for each office, based on their campaign speeches and posters.
 Once elected, Student Council members work together to raise money for those in need, bring student concerns and ideas to Mrs. Trenary and the student body, and become visible leaders of our school community.
 Student Council participation is a wonderful opportunity to for students with a strong sense of responsibility to develop skills in leadership, listening and working with others.
 It is also a unique opportunity for students to learn the joy of giving of themselves on behalf of OLG as well as the many charities who benefit from Student Council fundraising efforts.

-Third and fourth grade students who love math and are interested in a challenge are invited to join a math enrichment club using problems from the Continental Math League.
+Students who love math and are interested in a challenge are invited to join a math enrichment club using problems from the Continental Math League.
 Participants gather once a week before school to gain experience in using mathematical concepts and to develop a variety of problem solving strategies.
 Students practice working cooperatively to solve challenging word problems.
 In addition, three to four meets are held in class each year where students are asked to work independently.

 Sample problems and information about the program can be found at: http://www.continentalmathematicsleague.com/cml.html